Abyssinia Crisis: War and occupation

 In late December 1935, Hoare of the United Kingdom and Laval of France proposed the secret Hoare-Laval Pact, which would have ended the war but allowed Italy to control large areas of Ethiopia.
 Mussolini agreed to consider the plan to buy time for fear of oil sanctions against Italy, but he had no intention of accepting it.
 The plan caused an outcry and heavy public criticism in the United Kingdom and France when the plan was leaked to the media.
 Hoare and Laval were accused of betraying the Abyssinians, and both resigned.
 The pact was dropped, but the perception spread that the United Kingdom and France were not serious about the League's principles.
 The war continued, and Mussolini turned to the German dictator, Adolf Hitler, for an alliance.

 In March 1936, Hitler marched troops into the Rhineland, which had been prohibited by the Treaty of Versailles.
 The French were now so desperate to get Italian support against German aggression directly on their border that they would not take any further action with sanctions.
 Since France was prepared to give Abyssinia to Mussolini, his troops were able to continue their war relatively unchallenged by the rest of Europe.

 Haile Selassie was forced into exile on 2 May.
 All of the sanctions that had been put in place by the League were dropped after the Italian capture of the Ethiopian capital, Addis Ababa, on 5 May 1936.
 Ethiopia was then merged with the other Italian colonies to become Italian East Africa (Africa Orientale Italiana, or AOI).

 Ethiopia never officially surrendered and pleaded for help from foreign nations, such as Haile Selassie's 7 June 1936, address to League of Nations.
 As a result, six nations did not recognize Italy's occupation in 1937: China, New Zealand, the Soviet Union, Spain, Mexico and the United States.
 Italian control of Ethiopia was never total because of continued guerrilla activity, which the British would later use to their advantage during World War II.

-However, by 1940, Italy had the complete control of three quarters of the country.
+League of Nations sanctions on Italy were lifted on 15 July 1936.
+Observers described the sanctions as a failure.
+The sanctions had two purposes: (1) to uphold the Covenant and uphold collective security, and (2) pressure Italy into settling the conflict.

 Aftermath

 The end of the AOI came quickly during World War II.
 In early 1941, as part of the East African Campaign, Allied forces launched offensive actions against the isolated Italian colony.
-On 5 May 1941, five years after the Italians had captured his capital, Emperor Haile Selassie entered Addis Ababa.
+On 5 May 1941, exactly five years after the Italians had captured his capital, Emperor Haile Selassie entered Addis Ababa.

 There were also major impacts on the League of Nations: